How to Schedule a Text on iPhone, Android, & Texting Platform

 Once that’s set up, it will automatically show a popup that you can click to send out the message at the intervals you designated.

-The limitations to this option include:
+The limitations to the "Shortcuts" automation option include:

 • It’s complicated and cumbersome to set up